TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 6/Judges 6.3.md

 ---

-And so it was, when Israel had sown, that the Midianites came up, and the Amalekites, and the children of the east; they came up against them;
+So it was, when Israel had sown, that the Midianites came up, and the Amalekites, and the children of the east; they came up against them;